 Think about material and texture

-Different materials have different looks… obviously.
-But have you considered the effect that different materials can have in your kitchen?
+Different materials have different looks, but have you considered the effect that different materials can have in your kitchen?
 Choosing a backsplash material not only for its practical purposes, but also for its appearance, can help you design a kitchen with plenty of visual appeal.

 Common materials for backsplash materials include glass, glass and stone blend, natural stone, porcelain and other ceramics, and metal.
 Each has a distinctive look and design properties.